Susan J. Herlin

-HRH Dr. Susan J. Herlin was an academic, a royalty, and a humanitarian who dedicated herself to the promotion of development of Ghana.
+HRH Dr. Susan J. Herlin was an academic, royalty, and a humanitarian who dedicated herself to the promotion of development of Ghana.
 She was the first Zosimli Naa of the Kingdom of Dagbon.
 She was born on May 26, 1939, at Port Arthur, Texas, to Robert and Jean Herlin.
 She died on May 21, 2014, at Louisville, Kentucky.
-Herlin was inducted into the hall of fame of The University of Louisville's Pan-African Studies Department.
+Herlin was inducted into the Hall of Fame of The University of Louisville's Pan-African Studies Department.

 Education

 Herlin went to Thomas Jefferson High School from 1954 to 1957.
 Later, she graduated with a BA in Music History and Performance, from Trinity University, San Antonio, from 1957 to 1961.
 She went on to Boston University, where she wrote her doctoral dissertation in African History.
 For nearly three decades, she was a professor at the departments of History and Pan-African Studies at the University of Louisville.
 She was also an Associate Dean in the university's College of Arts and Sciences from 1993 to 2003.